COMP2160-Game-Development/Prac-11/README.md

 5. **Debugging**: Add a Gizmo that draws a wire sphere at the follower location.
 6. **QA**: Test that your crosshair movement still works when the camera moves.

+## To receive half-marks for today, show your demonstrator:
+* Your camera zoom code.
+* Your "Follower" object and gizmo.

 ## Step 4 - Changing the camera angle

 Suppose we want to play the game in an tilted view rather than a top-down view.